Contact: Lorraine Carli

 April 1, 2014 – The National Fire Protection Association (NFPA) and State Farm today announced the winners of the Wildfire Preparedness Day Neighborhood Project Award Contest.
 A total of 20 projects were selected from more than 80 entries that spanned 25 states.

 The contest, in conjunction with NFPA’s first national Wildfire Community Preparedness Day event on May 3, 2014, was created to help raise wildfire awareness, promote collaboration and bring neighbors together to work on projects that can help protect homes, neighborhoods and entire communities from future wildfire risk or current post-fire impacts.
+The community can also be given better access to Valdosta Georgia accident lawyers for any related legal help needed.

 As a co-sponsor of Preparedness Day, State Farm, with its long history of proactive wildfire safety education to its policyholders in high-risk regions, will provide monetary awards of $500 each to help fund these winning community projects.